Fumohouse/godot-luau-script/README.md

 * Allow for (relatively) safe loading of user-generated content including scripts
   * Sandbox "core" and "user" scripts from each other (separate Lua VMs)
-  * Determine thread permission levels for restricted APIs (like networking or filesystem access)
+  * Enforce permission levels for restricted APIs (like networking or filesystem access)
+  * Limit breakage of the game by user scripts
 * Provide bindings for every Godot API exposed through GDExtension
 * Support typechecking of source files

+## Typechecking

+Type checking is supported with a type definition file generated at `definitions/luauScriptTypes.gen.d.lua` during compile.

+Notes:

+* It may be necessary to set the following Luau FFlags:
+  * `LuauRecursionLimit`: Since the file is large, Luau may error before it is finished parsing.
+* Some things may not work properly yet (e.g. keyed and indexed getters produce analysis errors)

 ## License